zcsys/Experiment137/readme.md

 * Monad6105: Monad with 16 input and 9 output neurons, controlled by an nn2,
 						 governed by 2281 parameters
 * KDTree to calculate sparse distance matrix
-* conv2d to calculate diffusion
+* conv2d to calculate resource diffusion
 * Autogenetic breeding

 #### Era 1: LUCA